bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-2.md

 ## Exercise 6 (1p)

-Repeat the queries on the `Product` table, but instead of fetching the entire record, only get the ID and the `Price` columns.
+Repeat the queries on the `Product` table, but instead of fetching the entire record, only get the `ID` and the `Price` columns.
 How do the execution plans change?
 Explain the differences!

 ## Exercise 7 (1p)

 Analyze the following queries executed on the `Product` table:

 - k) query records where the primary key is between two values (use the `BETWEEN` operator)
-- k) query records where the primary key is between two values (use the `BETWEEN` operator) **or** it is equal to a value that falls outside of this range
+- k) query records where the primary key is between two values (use the `BETWEEN` operator), **or** it is equal to a value that falls outside of this range

 Document the SQL commands you used and explain the actual query execution plan!

 ## Exercise 8 (1p)

 In Exercises 6 `WHERE Price=` compared an integer and a floating-point number.
-Let us experiment with this:
+Let us experiment with other comparisons: query records from the `Product` table with the following filter criteria.

 - m) `where cast(Price as int) = integer number`
 - n) `where Price BETWEEN integer number-0.0001 AND integer number+0.0001`

-Chose a random integer number in these queries and fetch **only the primary key**.
+Choose a random integer number in these queries and fetch **only the primary key**.
 Analyze the execution plans.

 ## Exercise 9 (1p)